spacefarergames/AloneInTheDarkReHaunted/README.md

 |------|-------|-----|--------|
 | Alone in the Dark 1 | [Store page](https://store.steampowered.com/app/548090/Alone_in_the_Dark_1/) | [Trilogy](https://www.gog.com/en/game/alone_in_the_dark_the_trilogy_123) | ✅ Completable

 Future Rehaunted projects.
-AKA Jack Is Back (Again!) and AITD3 are coming son.
+AKA Jack Is Back (Again!) and AITD3 are coming soon.

 ---